Blurb: Once again, it's my chance to speak out about the Meaning

 thoughts on this?

-about what life is like for someone with a disability.
+is like for someone with a disability.

 People don't want to read negative stories about how hard it